Career Exploration and Employment Information

 Soft Skills - Attributes and personality traits that affect interpersonal interactions and while different, are also as important as hard skills in the workforce.

 Employers seek candidates with both types of skills.
-If you do not have the soft skills mentioned above, it may not matter how well you are educated or how competent you are in your field.
+If you do not have the soft skills, it may not matter how well you are educated or how competent you are in your field.
 It is important to have people skills to get along in any job, not just those directly working with the public.

 Click the link below to learn how to improve your soft skills.